jwshii/etna/README.md

 -   Experiment scripts should be easily resumable; data will not be re-collected unless it is deleted.

+-   There are two experiments that use prior results when the same strategy is evaluated again (to save time).
+So, experiment 4.1 must be completed before 4.3, and 5.1 before 5.2.

 #### Section 4.1: Comparing Frameworks.